camunda/camunda-docs/docs/self-managed/setup/guides/multi-namespace-deployment.md

 To use Camunda Console Self-Managed in a multi-namespace setup, obtain Helm deployment configuration for all namespaces/deployments you would like Console to manage.

-Update Management deployment to deploy Console Self-Managed.
+Update `Web Modeler and Console` deployment to deploy Console Self-Managed.
 For more details, visit this [Installation guide](/self-managed/setup/install.md#install-console).

 Assuming Camunda clusters have been deployed using the above examples, run the following script to get the release information for all deployments.